-Please note that the Annual Safety and Security Report 2022 outlines safety policies & procedures as they relate to times of normal on-campus operations.
+Please note that the Annual Safety and Security Report 2023 outlines safety policies & procedures as they relate to times of normal on-campus operations.
 In March 2020, HU transitioned from on-campus instruction and programs to a fully remote operation due to the Covid-19 pandemic.
 For the 2021 - 2022 academic year, HU courses and programs continued to be offered virtually with very limited on-campus experiences.

-For the 2022 - 2023 academic year, HU is returning to nearly full on-campus instruction.
+For the 2023 - 2024 academic year, HU has returned to full on-campus instruction.
 HU will operate with the safety & security procedures outlined in this report in addition to incorporating responsive practices created due to the pandemic, if necessary.